 \subsection{Background}

-The contact process was first introduced by a work of Harris \cite{harris74} in which he studied the process on the lattice $\Z^{d}$.
+The contact process was first introduced by Harris \cite{harris74} who studied the process on the lattice $\Z^{d}$.
 Among other things, he studied the phase diagrams of the contact process which since then has attracted intensive research.
 For an infinite rooted graph $G$, there are three phases that are of particular interest: \begin{itemize} \item (\textit{Extinction}) the infection becomes extinct in finite time almost surely;

 \item (\textit{Weak survival}) the infection survives forever with positive probability, but the root is infected only finitely many times almost surely;

 \item (\textit{Strong survival}) the infection survives forever and the root gets infected infinitely many times with positive probability. \end{itemize} In that sense, we denote the extinction-survival threshold by